 Kangaroos at The Pinnacle Nature Reserve

-Whether encountered in a large mob or in small family groups, it is always a delight and is one of the pleasures of walking in the Reserve.
+Whether encountered in a large mob or in small family groups, it is always a delight and it is one of the pleasures of walking in the Reserve.
 It also makes it a great place to bring visitors from overseas, or from other parts of Australia where kangaroos are not so common.

-Perhaps the most obvious effect, for a casual observer who gets off the walking tracks, is the creation of large bare areas where they camp, usually under trees.
+Perhaps the most obvious effect, for a casual observer who gets off the walking tracks, was the creation of large bare areas where they camp, usually under trees.
 Many examples can be found where a kangaroo-produced bare patch has led to erosion of the topsoil and, in many cases, the even more fragile underlying subsoil.
 [For more details, see Kangaroo Camps on The Pinnacle.]

 The Pinnacle kangaroo population is confined by the suburbs to the north and major roads to the west, south and east, which they cross at their peril.
 In good seasons, the absence of predators, combined with their being confined, results in the population being unconstrained except by food supply.
 Overgrazing (and eventually starvation) is therefore the natural consequence, unless the population is constrained to human intervention.